finos/tracdap/doc/modelling/tutorial/inputs_and_outputs.rst

 .. note::
     Calling :py:meth:`put_schema() <tracdap.rt.api.TracContext.put_schema>` creates a copy of the TRAC schema object.
-Any changes made to the schema after it is saved will noo be picked up by TRAC.
+Any changes made to the schema after it is saved will not be picked up by TRAC.
 Calling :py:meth:`get_schema() <tracdap.rt.api.TracContext.get_schema>` after a schema has been set will always return the schema as it was saved.